Skip to content

 Copied!

-There are marked differences in sale prices across the state, with some regions faring better than others.
-Despite the difficult economic conditions and substantial losses in the number of dairy farms over the last few years, the land market has been supported by the ability of landowners to hold onto their property and limit the supply of land on the market.
-Most landowners, even those that have exited the dairy industry, have not had to sell their land.
-Most could continue cropping or renting the land.
-Thus limiting the supply of land on the market which helped support market values.
-In some areas, other factors, such as urban sprawl, have helped to maintain or even bring up land values.
+There are marked differences in sale prices across the state, with some regions commanding higher prices than others.
+Despite challenging economic conditions and substantial losses in the number of dairy farms over the past several years, the land market has remained relatively strong due to landowners’ ability to retain their property and limit the supply of land available for sale.
+During the COVID period, many farms that were already nearing retirement or facing financial stress chose to exit the industry and sell their land.
+Most remaining landowners, including those who have exited dairy production, have not been forced to sell and have instead continued to crop or rent their land.
+This tightening of the available supply has strengthened sellers’ market power and supported higher land values.
+In some areas, additional factors, such as urban sprawl, alternative energy, and data centers, have further contributed to maintaining or even increasing land prices.

 Surveys of farmers, bankers, real estate professionals, and appraisers are sometimes used to estimate changes in land values.
 While easy to conduct, these opinion surveys are subjective and can be hard to interpret.
-News of high-priced sales travels quickly, but these sales are often the exception and do not reflect the market.
+News of high-priced sales travels quickly, but such sales are often exceptions and do not reflect the market.

-The Wisconsin Department of Revenue (DOR) collects an alternative agricultural land sales data source.
-When a property is sold, a transfer return tax is collected, and a transfer return form is collected with the tax payment.
+The Wisconsin Department of Revenue (DOR) collects alternative agricultural land sales data.
+When a property is sold, a transfer return tax is collected, and a transfer return form is filed with the tax payment.
 Data from these transfer return forms are used in this paper.

 Wisconsin’s agricultural land values are lower than those of some of our highly productive neighboring states.
-This is because a large portion of our land is unsuitable for continuous row crop farming and used for forage production, woodlots, and pasture.
-The shorter growing season in northern Wisconsin also limits the potential agricultural value of the land.
+This is because a large portion of our land is unsuitable for continuous row crop farming and is used for forage production, woodlots, and pasture.
+The shorter growing season in northern Wisconsin also limits the land’s agricultural potential.

 Figure 2.
 Distribution of transactions by average value per acre

-Another way to emphasize the large range in the prices paid for agricultural land is illustrated in Appendix Table I. Appendix Table I reports the minimum, average, and maximum sales price/acre for each county between 2018–2024.
+Another way to emphasize the wide range in prices paid for agricultural land is illustrated in Appendix Table 1.
+Appendix Table 1 reports the minimum, average, and maximum sale price/acre for each county between 2015 and 2025.

 Methodology

 This statewide report is based on bare land sales between non-related parties in Wisconsin townships.
-All parcels were between 35 acres and 2,000 acres, and their predominant use was agriculture at the time of the sale.
+All parcels ranged from 35 to 2,000 acres, and their predominant use at the time of sale was agriculture.
 Properties with waterfrontage or managed forest acreage were filtered out.
 Parcels sold with retained property rights or with miscellaneous use notes referring to mining were also excluded.

 There are a few other differences in our approaches.
-The NASS summary is not limited to parcels 35 acres and above and includes properties in cities and villages.
+The NASS summary is not limited to parcels of 35 acres or more and includes properties in cities and villages.
 Using only the transfer return data enables us to assess the direction of land values earlier.
-The NASS reports (typically updated in late summer) are another good alternative with more information about tillable land and land diverted from agriculture.
-Here is the most current land summary.
+The NASS reports (typically updated in late summer) are another good alternative, providing more information on tillable land and land diverted from agriculture.
+The link to obtain the most current land summary is: http://www.nass.usda.gov/Statistics_by_State/Wisconsin/Publications/Land_Sales/.

 Location is an important determinant of value.
 In addition to the state-wide averages, land prices are reported using NASS districts.
 The map below displays the borders of the various districts.